 Will Medicare help fund breast reductions?

-Yes if you meet the criteria outlined below.
-The rebate itself is around $1000 but importantly, you must be entitled to the Medicare number to ensure that your private health insurance to kick in.
+Yes, if you meet the criteria outlined below.
+The rebate itself is around $1000 but importantly, you must be entitled to the Medicare number to ensure that your private health insurance kicks in.

+To be eligible for a Medicare rebate, patients must demonstrate that their breast reduction is not purely cosmetic but a medical necessity.
 It is important to demonstrate clinical need, including pain in the neck and/or shoulder region.
 While consulting with your GP, it is worth discussing these symptoms to ensure the clinical need is documented in your referral for surgery which makes it easier for me to determine your eligibility for the Medicare item number.
+The Medicare criteria for breast reduction typically includes:

-Can I have a breast reduction done in the public system?
+Can I have a breast reduction done in the public hospital system?

 We understand there is currently very limited NSW public training hospital budget for breast reductions.
 This can vary in individual hospitals and over time, so it is worth checking with the NSW Government Surgery Access Line on 1800 053 456 to see if there is a provider near you.